DS-567/AMD-AOHW25_620/README.md

 ## 4. Builds 🚀

-There are 2??? source codes provided for building: ***1.
-A smart watchdog demonstrator*** and the ***2. data collection framework???***, as detailed below.
+There are 2 source codes provided in this repository for building: ***1.
+A smart watchdog demonstrator*** and the ***2. data collection framework***, as detailed below.

 ### 1. Smart Watchdog Demonstrator

-A demonstrator was created and presented at ISCAS 2025, which deployed the smart watchdog on FPGA to monitor the Neorv32 processor executing a motor control task, resembling a safety-critical and realistic workload.
+A demonstrator was created and presented at ISCAS 2025, which deployed the developed smart watchdog on FPGA to monitor the Neorv32 processor executing a motor control task, resembling a safety-critical and realistic workload.
 Custom PCBs and a Python GUI were created to interface with the demo and to visualise data and performance.
 Faults can be injected into the RISC-V program counter to realise control flow errors during program execution.
 The smart watchdog reponse and fault detection capability can be observed in great detail.

 <p align="center">
   <img src="assets/hardware_setup.PNG" alt="Physical hardware Setup" width="450"/>